 This timeline view helps you understand when you’ve gathered the majority of your restorative minutes throughout the day—compared to when rest and recovery haven’t been actively in focus.
 Pay attention to where your clusters of Restorative Time tend to occur and how spread out they are over your waking hours.
 This can help you consider when you’re giving your body and mind the space to unwind, then think back to which activities and events may be linked to these occurrences.

 Ideally, you may want your Restorative Time to be broken up throughout the day, as opposed to clustered together in one single segment.
 By allowing for intermittent periods of restoration over the course of your day, you can naturally bring more balance between rest and activity into your life.

 Get the Most Out of Restorative Time

 Restorative Time is an incredibly powerful stress-management tool coming from a preventative perspective.
-By periodically checking in with your Daytime Heart Rate graph, you can ensure you’re either on track to achieve a quality amount of Restorative Time dispersed throughout the day—or rather, need to put it more into focus to reach your ideal balance.
+By periodically checking in with your heart rate graph, you can ensure you’re either on track to achieve a quality amount of Restorative Time dispersed throughout the day—or rather, need to put it more into focus to reach your ideal balance.
 You can also use Restorative Time as a reflection point at the end of each day to see if you collected enough well-distributed minutes during your waking hours.

 Everyone has their own sense of normal when it comes to determining an optimal window of time for rest and recovery and it can vary dramatically depending on your lifestyle, obligations, occupation, etc. Over time, you’ll be able to determine what’s ideal for you to obtain on a regular basis so you can feel your strongest from a holistic point of view.